neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/open-software-summer-school/index.md

 in **London, UK**.
 This event will bring together researchers, developers, and users of open-source software for some hands-on training, community-building and hacking.

-[The 2025 event](2025/index) (known as Open Software Week) brought together 44 attendees from 12 countries to learn about open source approaches for handling large images, processing microscopy data and analysing video behavioural data.
+[The 2025 event](2025/index) (known as Open Software Week) brought together 44 attendees from 12 countries to learn about open-source approaches for handling large images, processing microscopy data and analysing video behavioural data.
 In 2026, we will return, with an expanded two-week program adding a new *Extracellular Electrophysiology* track, additional satellite events, guest lectures and opportunities for researchers to present their own work.